 What does this mean?
 What might it look like for my child?
 Universal support Quality First Teaching For children with special educational needs, learning will be carefully planned to support their individual needs to allow them to make progress from their individual starting points.
 All teachers and teaching assistants have a class provision map which tells them what teaching and learning strategies or adaptations they need to make for individual children.
 They are supported to do this by the SENCo There are many ways learning might be adapted, and it depends on a child's needs.
 For example Using visuals to support your child's learning.
 Using speech and language strategies to support your child.
 Breaking the learning into small steps for your child.
-Targeted support Small group/1:1 interventions and support Your child's SEN Support plan and class provision map will detail any extra support needed.
+Targeted support Your child's SEN Support plan and class provision map will detail any extra support Usually this will be an individual support or small group intervention.
+Small group/1:1 needed.
 We carefully plan additional support as part of the Assess, Plan, Do, Review cycle.
-Children will sometimes work in a small group or with a teacher or teaching assistant 1:1.
-Usually this will be an individual support or small group intervention.
-For example A speech and language intervention A learning-based intervention such as precision teaching.
+For exampleA speech and language intervention interventions and support Children will sometimes work in a small group or with a teacher or teaching assistant 1:1.
+A learning-based intervention such as precision teaching.
 Social and emotional support like check ins or self-esteem groups.
-Specialist support Individual bespoke support enhanced by external agencies Sometimes when a child is on the SEN register, we need to work with external agencies who are specialists in different areas of SEN. They help school to identify specific difficulties and plan next steps with school, parents and carers and children.
-Some specialists who might work with your child or advise school are: Speech and language therapists Educational Psychologists Learning support teachers Vision and hearing specialist teachers.
+Specialist support Sometimes when a child is on the SEN register, we need to work with external agencies who Some specialists who might work with your child or advise school are: Individual bespoke are specialists in different areas of SEN. They help school to identify specific difficulties and Speech and language therapistsEducational Psychologists support enhanced by external agencies plan next steps with school, parents and carers and children.
+Educational Psychologists Learning support teachers Vision and hearing specialist teachers.